ElenaChes/Deploy-App--code-examples/Deploying on Fly.io/README.md

 ```

 > [!TIP]
-> While you're free to build using images - I find that using Node JS for launching on Fly.io uses more ram than I can afford, and at some points wouldn't launch at all... so I'd recommend using a Dockerfile as once you set one up it's pretty hassle free.
+> While you're free to build using images - I find that using Node JS images for launching on Fly.io uses more ram than I can afford, and at some points wouldn't launch at all... so I'd recommend using a Dockerfile as once you set one up it's pretty hassle free.

 - Open port 8080 - meaning that when the app launches it listens to post 8080, can be changed to whichever port the app listens to.